junokili/tuktuktours/README.md

 for the navbar collapsing below medium screen widths.
 The site has also been tested successfully on different browsers e.g. Chrome, Firefox, Edge.

 - **Language Validation**
-The HTML was validated through W3C HTML Validation Service (https://validator.w3.org/nu/).
+    - The HTML was validated through W3C HTML Validation Service (https://validator.w3.org/nu/).
 A significant number of errors are thrown up, however these are due to the templating language.
 Some additional errors were noted e.g.
-The validator sees an h1 element in the checkout page is blank, but this acutlly only contains the icon with the loading spinner The validator also threw upstray tag errors for the table in the basket, but all of these are paired.
+The validator sees an h1 element in the checkout page is blank, but this element actually only contains an icon with the loading spinner The validator also threw upstray tag errors for the table in the basket, but all of these are paired.
 It could not process the html beyond {% for tour in basket_not_empty %} so I had to validate this page in two chunks Also the includes e.g. navbars throw up errors, due to not having body elements.
+Any other errors that were encountered were fixed.

-The CSS was validated with no reported errors through W3C CSS Validation Service (https://jigsaw.w3.org/css-validator/).
+    - The CSS was validated with no reported errors through W3C CSS Validation Service (https://jigsaw.w3.org/css-validator/).

-The JavaScript files were validated through JSHint (https://jshint.com/) with the only errors being the use of functionality only with ES6 (for which a comment was added) and apparent unused functions, however these are all invoked within other functions or button clicks, likewise the apparent undefined variables are all defined and utilised.
+    - The JavaScript files were validated through JSHint (https://jshint.com/) with the only errors being the use of functionality only with ES6 (for which a comment was added) and apparent unused functions, however these are all invoked within other functions or button clicks, likewise the apparent undefined variables are all defined and utilised.

-The Python code was validated through PEP8 Online (http://pep8online.com/) with the only errors being a handful of "line too long" errors in e.g. calculations.
+    - The Python code was validated through PEP8 Online (http://pep8online.com/) with the only errors being a handful of "line too long" errors in e.g. calculations.

 - **Testing of app functions**

-All CRUD functions of apps have been tested manually.
-Some basic automated tests have been added, such as getting the correct page response and validating forms, but due to time constraints these are limited.
+All functions of apps have been tested manually.
+Some basic automated tests have been added, such as getting the correct page response and form validation, but due to time constraints these are limited.
+All forms display the correct validation parameters, with a warning for how to correctly enter the data, or if data is missing (e.g. "Please fill out this field.").
+Form labels also add extra information to assist the user.

 Testing of apps can be found in a seperate document here:

-If e.g. a Category is deleted, the tours with that category are not deleted and they revert to having no category.
-This is the expected response.

 - **Testing of User Stories**

-Testing of apps can be found in a seperate document here:
+Testing of User Stories can be found in a seperate document here:

+- **Additional Comments**

+During the build the postgres database was accidentally exposed when intially deployment, so the first heroku app was deleted and a new app, with a new database was created.
+Further testing of e.g checkout and basket apps would ne required before making this a vaiable e-commerce store.

 ## Deployment